-The Plan's exposure to credit loss in the event of nonperformance of investments is limited to the carrying value of such instruments.
+The Plan's exposure to credit loss in the event of nonperformance of investments managed by the Trustee is limited to the carrying value of such instruments.
 The Plan's concentrations of credit risk, interest rate risk and market risk are dictated by the Plan's provisions as well as those of ERISA and the participants' investment preference.